 Brushing and rolling may feel old-fashioned, yet plenty of situations bring them firmly back into play.
 Tight courtyards, façades dotted with vents or signage, and office blocks with glazing just inches from the panels are often more safely tackled with hand tools.
 Brushes can work paint into awkward overlaps and junctions that sprays can miss, while rollers manage mid-sized sections without the airborne drift.

 It's also important not to forget compliance.
 Standards such as ISO 12944 outline the protective performance expected for structural steel coatings, and not every decorator is familiar with them.
 Whichever method is chosen, preparation is the deal-breaker.
 Pressure-washing, degreasing, priming, and the unglamorous tasks determine whether coatings last a year or a decade.
-In this domain, the contractor's competence outweighs their method of application, whether using a spray gun or roller.
+In this domain, the contractor's competence outweighs the method of application, whether a spray gun or a roller.